nodejs/node/doc/api/errors.md

 ### ERR_UNKNOWN_STDIN_TYPE

 An attempt was made to launch a Node.js process with an unknown `stdin` file type.
-Errors of this kind cannot typically be caused by errors in user code, although it is possible.
-Occurrences of this error are more likely an indication of a bug within Node.js itself.
+This error is usually an indication of a bug within Node.js itself, although it is possible for user code to trigger it.

 <a id="ERR_UNKNOWN_STREAM_TYPE"></a>
 ### ERR_UNKNOWN_STREAM_TYPE

 An attempt was made to launch a Node.js process with an unknown `stdout` or `stderr` file type.
-Errors of this kind cannot typically be caused by errors in user code, although it is possible.
-Occurrences of this error are most likely an indication of a bug within Node.js itself.
+This error is usually an indication of a bug within Node.js itself, although it is possible for user code to trigger it.

 <a id="ERR_V8BREAKITERATOR"></a>
 ### ERR_V8BREAKITERATOR